-Emergence of sustainable farms requires a shift towards new production systems, based on ecological intensification, adapted to local conditions, and manageable by farmers.
-The objectives of the case study is to produce references, knowledges and tools, to promote innovations in arable crop production mobilizing farmers and stakeholders to address local challenges of low mineralization dynamics, but high industrial production.
+The emergence of sustainable farms requires a shift towards new production systems which are based on ecological intensification, adapted to local conditions, and manageable by farmers.
+The objectives of this case study are: i) to produce references, knowledge and tools and ii) to promote innovations in arable crop production which mobilize farmers and stakeholders to address local challenges regarding mineral nitrogen dependence, greenhouse gas (GHG) emissions, and carbon footprints.

 What are the main problems underlying the emergence of the case study?